-The cash flows between the subsidiaries and ZTO Express included the following: transportation fees, service fees and rental expenses.
+The cash flows between the subsidiaries of Parent and ZTO Express included the following: transportation fees, service fees and rental expenses.

-As of December 31, 2021, the Parent had made cumulative capital contribution of RMB15,080.5 million.
-In 2019, 2020 and 2021, no shareholder loan was provided by the Parent to our PRC subsidiaries.
+As of December 31, 2022, the Parent had made cumulative capital contribution and loans to its Cayman, BVI, and Hong Kong subsidiaries of RMB22,966.2 million.

+In 2020, 2021 and 2022, no shareholder loan was provided by the Parent to our PRC subsidiaries.

-For the years ended December 31, 2019, 2020 and 2021, no dividends or distributions were made to the Parent by our subsidiaries.
-For the years ended December 31, 2019, 2020 and 2021, dividends of US\$189.1 million, US\$233.5 million and US\$208.4 million were paid to shareholders of the Parent of record as of designated record dates.
+For the years ended December 31, 2020, 2021 and 2022, no dividends or distributions were made to the Parent by our subsidiaries.
+For the years ended December 31, 2020, 2021 and 2022, dividends of US\$233.5 million, US\$208.4 million and US\$202.3 million were paid to shareholders of the Parent of record as of designated record dates.

 Historically, ZTO Express (Cayman) Inc. paid dividends to its shareholders primarily using proceeds from offshore financing activities.
 As ZTO Express (Cayman) Inc. is a Cayman Islands holding company with no material operations of its own, its ability to pay dividends may depend upon dividends paid by our PRC subsidiaries in the future.
-Our PRC subsidiaries in turn generate income from their own operations, and in addition enjoy all economic benefit and receive service fees from ZTO Express pursuant to the exclusive business cooperation agreement with ZTO Express.
+Our PRC subsidiaries in turn generate income from their own operations, and in addition enjoy substantially all economic benefit and receive service fees from ZTO Express pursuant to the exclusive business cooperation agreement with ZTO Express.
 Under PRC law, each of our subsidiaries and ZTO Express in China is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain statutory reserve funds until such reserve funds reach 50% of its registered capital.
 In addition, each of our subsidiaries and ZTO Express in China may allocate a portion of its after-tax profits based on PRC accounting standards to a surplus fund at its discretion.
 The statutory reserve funds and the discretionary funds are not distributable as cash dividends.
 Remittance of dividends by a wholly foreign-owned company out of China is subject to examination by the banks designated by SAFE and declaration and payment of withholding tax.
 Additionally, if our PRC subsidiaries and ZTO Express incur debt on their own behalf in the future, the instruments governing their debt may restrict their ability to pay dividends or make other distributions to us.
-Our PRC subsidiaries have not paid dividends and will not be able to pay dividends until it generates accumulated profits and meets the requirements for statutory reserve funds.
+Our PRC subsidiaries did not and will not be able to pay dividends until it generates accumulated profits and meets the requirements for statutory reserve funds.
 For more details, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from loaning to or making additional capital contributions to our PRC subsidiaries, which could materially and adversely affect our liquidity and our ability to fund and expand our business" and "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Governmental control of currency conversion may limit our ability to utilize our revenues effectively and affect the value of your investment."
-Except these regulatory requirements, there are not any other statutory restrictions and limitations on our ability to distribute earnings from our PRC subsidiaries to the parent company and U.S. investors or the ability of ZTO Express to settle amounts owed under the VIE agreements.
+Key Information - D. Risk Factors - Risks Related to Doing Business in China - PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from loaning to or making additional capital contributions to our PRC subsidiaries, which could materially and adversely affect our liquidity and our ability to fund and expand our business" and "Item 3.
+Key Information - D. Risk Factors - Risks Related to Doing Business in China - Governmental control of currency conversion may limit our ability to utilize our revenues effectively and affect the value of your investment."
+Except these regulatory requirements, there are not any other statutory restrictions and limitations on our ability to distribute earnings from our PRC subsidiaries to the parent company and U.S. investors or the ability of ZTO Express to settle amounts owned under the VIE agreements.